What are heat exchangers and what are they used for?

-Tube heat exchangers are simple devices consisting of one or more coiled tubes and their outer surface is the heat transfer surface.
-Typically, these are mostly heat exchangers integrated into storage water heaters or Thermal Stores .
-They are simple , feature low pressure drop (being just a tube) and cost very little .
+Tube heat exchangers are simple devices consisting of one or more coiled tubes while their outer surface is the heat transfer surface.
+Typically, these are mostly heat exchangers integrated into hot water storage tanks or thermal stores.
+They are simple, feature low pressure drop (being just a tube) and cost very little.

 Plate heat exchangers

-Heat transfer coefficient of plate heat exchangers is as much as 10 times higher than that of tube heat exchangers and their output may be in hundreds of kilowatts .
-Plate heat exchangers cannot be used as integrated which brings their disadvantage – a circulation pump shall be used on both heating and heated side while tube heat exchangers will usually do with just one pump.
+Heat transfer coefficient of plate heat exchangers is as much as 10 times higher than that of tube heat exchangers and their output may be in hundreds of kilowatts.
+Plate heat exchangers cannot be used as integrated which is their disadvantage – circulation pumps shall be used on both heating and heated side while tube heat exchangers will usually do with just one pump.
 A plate heat exchanger usually requires higher investment costs as well as operation costs because the power input of the circulation pumps is almost twice as much.

 A great advantage of these heat exchangers lies in their variability of sizes and types, in the possibility to design a heat exchanger even for an extremely small temperature drop (the best gain of a solar system) and for transfer of a high heat output (instantaneous DHW heating, district heating, large solar thermal system etc.).